 “No,” she replied.
 “It’s too sexy.”

 Flashback to the night before.
-I was making dinner and the kids asked if they could watch the Tarzan movie.
+I was making dinner and enjoying a nice glass of wine when the kids asked if they could watch the Tarzan movie.
 I poked my head around the corner, looked at the TV, and saw a promo shot from the film of an animated, wide-eyed Tarzan smiling at his anthropomorphic gorilla pal.
 “Is it free?”
 I asked.
 They replied in the affirmative and so I let them have at it.
 But judging by my daughter’s reaction to the film, I must have mistakenly allowed my children to watch Tarzan: Lord of Her Jungle or the latest installment of Fifty Shades of Greystone.